Pros and Cons of Moving to Italy

-It's hard not to feel star struck when your daily commute involves a trip past the Colosseum or Saint Mark's Square.
-No matter where you live in Italy, you're surrounded by an amazing heritage and natural beauty.
-Soon your surroundings will start to rub off.
-You'll find yourself feeling cultured and more appreciative of the history around you.
+It's hard not to feel starstruck when your daily commute involves a trip past the Colosseum or Saint Mark's Square.
+No matter where you live in Italy, you're surrounded by an incredibly rich heritage and natural beauty.
+Soon your surroundings will start to rub off amd you'll find yourself feeling cultured and more appreciative of the history around you.
 Not to mention, you'll never want to use a treadmill again because you'll always have plenty to see when you go for a walk.

 CON: Dirty streets

-While it isn't fair to expect century-old cities to be spotless, Italy does have a problem with grime.
+While it isn't fair to expect century-old cities to be spotless, Italy does have a real problem with grime.
 The mess is a combination of age, overcrowding and a lackadaisical approach to proper rubbish collection.
-As a tourist, you won't notice the graffiti, worse-for-wear buildings or messy streets, but as an expat, you will, especially when you venture out of the tourist centres.
+As a tourist, you might not notice the graffiti, worse-for-wear buildings or messy streets, but as an expat, you will, especially when you venture out of the tourist centres.

 Accommodation in Italy

 There’s a long-standing joke about Italians living at home until they're 40 because they don't want to do their own washing.
-While that’s true, their reluctance to leave the nest also stems from an understanding that good housing is hard to come by.
+While there's a grain in truth to this, their reluctance to leave the nest also stems from an understanding that good housing is hard to come by.